 The Rise of White German Shepherds

-Some breeders saw the white coat in the German shepherd an advantage for some uses.
+Some breeders saw the white coat in the German Shepherd as an advantage for some uses.
 The white coat could be easily distinguished from the darker-coated wolves that inhabited that part of Europe.
 In the 1900s, the Royal House of Hapsburg in Austria favored these white-coated dogs.

-The American-Canadian white shepherds were brought to Switzerland as foundation dogs for the Berger Blanc Suisse breed, which was registered with the Swiss Stud Book (LOS) since 1991.
+The American-Canadian white shepherds were brought to Switzerland as foundation dogs for the Berger Blanc Suisse breed, which was registered with the Swiss Stud Book (LOS) in 1991.

 White German Shepherds Temperament

 Dog breed experts believe that the white German shepherd is milder in temperament than the conventional coated type.
-In fact, breeders may choose lines not only for their pure-white color, but also for the mellower disposition.
-However, this sometimes produces dogs that are skittish and timid, which can cause behavior problems when attempting to socialize the animal.
+In fact, breeders may choose lines not only for their pure-white color but also for the mellower disposition.
+However, this sometimes produces skittish and timid dogs, which can cause behavior problems when attempting to socialize the animal.

 Of course, each dog has its own personality, and there is some variation in every breed.
 Consistent training and strong leadership are important considerations for this type of dog.
-With their superior intelligence, white German shepherds are not only easy to train, but also eager to learn.
+With their superior intelligence, white German Shepherds are easy to train and eager to learn.
 These dogs benefit from a daily workout for both mind and body to be contented members of the family.